- 15 Nov 2023

 Overview of the Due Diligence process

-Synctera will also negotiate the majority of economics with you during this phase.
+- Synctera will help negotiate the majority of economics with you during this phase.

 Meet potential sponsor bank partners

-We then work to schedule meetings with one or more of our Sponsor Bank partners where you will be able to explain the specifics about your business, such as your industry, product, and customer base.
-We want to ensure that the Sponsor Bank is a good fit for you not only in terms of the hard criteria, but also in terms of personalities and wanting to work together.
+- Synctera will work to schedule meetings with one or more of our Sponsor Bank partners where you will be able to explain the specifics about your business, such as your industry, product, and customer base.
+We want to ensure that the Sponsor Bank is a good fit for you not only in terms of the hard criteria, but also in terms of the desire to work and partner together.

 The following items are expected to be provided by you as part of initial diligence.
 These materials are summarized by Synctera and provided to potential Sponsor Banks to generate initial interest.
 Please note that the below is a summary of key documentation, but actual requests may vary depending on your use case and situation.